 Another sector traditionally targeted by the Hindu nationalists is education.
-Some personalities, including ministers, have for example voiced their support in favour of giving greater importance to mythological Hindu texts in the school curriculum9.
+Some personalities, including ministers, have for example voiced their support in favour of giving greater importance to mythological Hindu texts in the school curriculum32http://www.washingtonpost.com/national/religion/indias-new-school-textbooks-favor-hindu-nationalist-themes-making-minorities-uneasy/2015/03/19/30b5dad6-ce4a-11e4-8730-4f473416e759_story.html.
 Some states have gone even further by taking concrete measures: in Haryana state, the Bhagavad-Gita is now part of the school programme.
 Other initiatives do not necessarily stem from the higher spheres of the State but are just as revealing of a growing and more visible polarisation: in the city of Ahmadabad for instance, in some schools, Hindu children or Muslim children representing the overwhelming majority have chosen to distinguish themselves by the colour of their uniforms33Safran colour for the Hindu children, green for the Muslim children..

 Which repercussions at the local level?

 Beyond the struggle against religious mix in male/female relations, the influence of Hindu nationalists in Mangalore is also apparent in the discrimination against Muslims, as suggested by the very high incarceration rate of Muslims, whom according to a journalist represent 40% of the prison population36http://www.karnatakamuslims.com/portal/40-percent-inmates-in-mangalore-prison-are-muslims-soorinje/(of which an important number of young people who have been accused of terrorism, often wrongly, according to many Muslim and non-Muslim organisations).
 Faced with this situation, resistance groups against Hindu nationalists have been formed recently by Muslims who have sometimes formed alliances with Dalits37Politically laden name corresponding to the people referred to as untouchables by the Brahman tradition. and lower castes, such as the Karnataka Forum for Dignity, which became the Popular Front of India in 2010.
 This resistance also takes the shape of counter-protests in response to Hindu nationalist demonstrations.
 Slogans or posters hostile to the “Other” are thus used by both sides.

 Bangalore, a peaceful haven?

 In spite of this situation, a field enquiry carried out in Bangalore in August 2014 with young Muslim engineers showed, almost surprisingly, an absence of concern regarding the rise to power of the Bharatiya Janata Party (BJP) under Modi’s leadership.
 Here are a few of the representative answers: “For now, I am not worried, Modi has other fish to fry”38Akmal, 22 years old, intern in a large computing business., “I don’t think that it is worse with Modi than with the Congress”39Humeira, 27 years old, engineer for an international corporations specialising in computing services., “I am not very worried, Modi has shown us a bright future.
 As a nation, there might be many changes”40Shahnaz, 34 years old, PhD candidate in mechanical engineering..

 In order to understand this apparent serenity, it is important to be aware of the local historical and political context of the Muslim population in Bangalore.
 First of all, the city is characterised by an important cosmopolitanism mainly stemming from a substantial and continuous migration of diverse religious and linguistic groups since the 17th century.
-This cosmopolitanism is most visible in language use, as only 35% of the population speaks Kannada, the regional language, in comparison with 25% speaking Tamil, 17% Telugu41Janaki Nair, The Promise of the Metropolis: Bangalore’s Twentieth Century, Delhi, Oxford University Press, 2005. and 12,7% Urdu19, according to the 1991 census.
+This cosmopolitanism is most visible in language use, as only 35% of the population speaks Kannada, the regional language, in comparison with 25% speaking Tamil, 17% Telugu41Janaki Nair, The Promise of the Metropolis: Bangalore’s Twentieth Century, Delhi, Oxford University Press, 2005. and 12,7% Urdu42http://www.languageinindia.com/dec2002/urduinkarnataka.html, according to the 1991 census.

 Finally, Bangalore has a tradition of “interfaith dialogue” which is seen in the rather regular holding of meetings gathering representatives from diverse communities, where peaceful discourse and mutual understanding are promoted.
 These meetings are initiated and organised by secular groups such as the Karnataka Communal Harmony Forum but also by groups representing the interests of particular communities (Muslims, Christians, Dalits etc.).
-This combination of factors has engendered among Muslims, as a religious minority, a feeling of security, including in underprivileged neighbourhoods, as demonstrated by a field enquiry carried out in 2010, and this even while the BJP was in power locally (2008-2013)22.
+This combination of factors has engendered among Muslims, as a religious minority, a feeling of security, including in underprivileged neighbourhoods, as demonstrated by a field enquiry carried out in 2010, and this even while the BJP was in power locally (2008-2013)45Aminah Mohammad-Arif, “Muslims in Bangalore: A Minority at Ease ?”, in Laurent Gayer & Christophe Jaffrelot, dir., Muslims in Indian Cities: Trajectories of Marginalization, London, Hurst, 2012, pp. 287-310..
 This feeling does not exclude criticisms against the State, but these are essentially formulated in terms of social and not religious discrimination.